 Volcanoes National Park is where the mountain gorilla lives, along with 12 other species of primates.
 Ten habituated gorilla groups are open to tourist visits, with a maximum of 8 visitors to each group for a one-hour period per day.
 Nearly 200 of Rwanda’s bird species are also found within the park including 29 endemics, as well as giant forest hog, warthog, bush pig, forest elephant, buffalo, bushbuck, waterbuck, black-fronted duiker, spotted hyena, civet, genet, mongoose and tree hyrax.

-Main Destinations in Rwanda with Wildlife
+Top Wildlife Safari Destinations in Rwanda

 Akagera national park found in eastern Rwanda is a 2500 sq km of mainly Savannah land.
 The park is named after Kagera River that flows along Rwanda’s eastern boundary with Tanzania.
 The river feeds into Lake Ihema and other smaller lakes in and around the park.